How do you fix abdominal separation?

 What is abdominal separation?

-Abdominal separation both during pregnancy and post-partum is fairly common.
+According to Queensland Government, abdominal separation both during pregnancy and post-partum is fairly common.
 Diastasis recti is the term used to describe the stretching of your Linea alba, a connective tissue that runs longitudinally down your abdomen.
 The Linea Alba is the attachment point for your rectus abdominal muscle which is your superficial abdominal muscle group.

 During pregnancy, connective tissue is stretched anatomically by their expanding uterus and the productive and release of hormones designed to prepare the body for childbirth.
 Risk factors for abdominal separation have long been disputed and recent studies have found that multiple pregnancies and repeated stretching is the only risk factor for abdominal separation.